 Everything you can see in the video is explained in details in the Examples section.

-Views provides a graphical user interface for setting up conditionals, making the process easier for you.
-You define your conditional output by filling out relevant input fields in a GUI Dialog.
+Toolset Views provides a graphical user interface for setting up conditionals, making the process easier for you.
+You define your conditional output by filling out relevant input fields using a dialog.

-If you setup your conditions using the GUI:
+If you setup your conditions using the user interface:

-- you don’t have to remember the exact names of your custom fields used in your site, – the GUI will provide you with a complete list,
+- You do not have to remember the exact names of your custom fields used in your site.
+The interface will provide you with a complete list,

-- you can register your custom shortcodes and functions via the GUI,
+- You can register your custom shortcodes and functions via the interface.

-Once your condition is defined with the GUI, you can manually update it, if needed.
-More about setting up condition manually.
+Once your condition is defined using the user interface, you can manually update it, if needed.
+More about setting up conditions manually.

-The GUI Dialog for defining conditional output is available in all your WordPress editors.
+The user interface dialog for defining conditional output is available in all your WordPress editors.

 - if you work in the Visual mode, locate the “if” icon (see the picture)

-You can start defining conditions using the GUI in two ways:
+You can start defining conditions using the user interface in two ways: